 In addition to those strategies, many businesses are finding it pays to interact more directly with customers or engage them in a conversation.

-“Focus on channels with high engagement,” advises Larry Kim, CEO, and founder of, a Facebook Messenger marketing platform.
+“Focus on channels with high engagement,” advises Larry Kim, CEO, and founder of Mobile Monkey, a Facebook Messenger marketing platform.
 “Cut channels with low return, like the Facebook newsfeed.
 Businesses on Facebook are watching engagement drop, competition climb, and ad costs increase.”

 What should you use instead?
-Facebook Messenger, which is used by more thanworldwide, is much more likely to get good results, Kim suggests.
+Facebook Messenger, which is used by more than 1.3 billion people worldwide, is much more likely to get good results, Kim suggests.

 “On the rise is chat applications.
-We see open rates as high as 80 percent with.”
+We see open rates as high as 80 percent with Facebook Messenger marketing.”
 He adds that “there’s a power period for every channel and the next few years are going to be the chatbot marketing era.”

 One reason chatbots are becoming important marketing tools is that people like them.
-Facebook reports that the majority of people who message businesses say that being able to message a business increases their.
+Facebook reports that the majority of people who message businesses say that being able to message a business increases their confidence in the brand.

 Another reason chatbots are coming into wider use is that there are now products that make it easy and affordable for small businesses to implement chatbots.
-Mobile Monkey, for instance, offers athat you can use to easily create campaigns and automations on Facebook Messenger without writing any code.
+Mobile Monkey, for instance, offers a free chatbot builder that you can use to easily create campaigns and automations on Facebook Messenger without writing any code.

 In addition to Mobile Monkey, there are many other companies that make easy-to-implement chatbots for use with Facebook Messenger as well as on your own website.